 These programs may reimburse families for funeral expenses, counseling fees, loss of income and expenses associated with the clean-up of crime scenes.
 However, most states have a cap or limit on the amount of money they can award, and this may not cover all the expenses resulting from the crime.
 Application information can be obtained through local victim/witness assistance programs or the state victim compensation program.

 Obtaining individual or family counseling services with a therapist trained in trauma work can be very helpful to you in working through the strong feelings of anger and grief in the aftermath of murder.
 It is especially important to contact a therapist when thoughts of self-harm or suicide are present.
+The National Suicide Prevention Lifeline is available at 1-800-273-8255 for 24/7 support.
 Feelings of rage and a desire for revenge are common; however, you should contact a therapist if you feel it would be difficult to avoid acting on these impulses.

 Attorneys who are trained in civil litigation on behalf of crime victims can advise you of your rights after a loved one has been killed.
 While bringing a civil suit against the individual who has caused so much pain for the homicide victim’s family can never bring a loved one back, it can assist in recovering economic losses resulting from the murder and may also hold the responsible person(s) directly accountable for their actions.

 Local funeral directors can often be an excellent source of information about the grieving process.
 They may also facilitate grief support groups or provide referral information about other community services for those who have lost a loved one through a homicide.